JeelDobariya38/password-manager/docs/installing.md

     - Go to our [github repository release page](https://github.com/JeelDobariya38/password-manager/releases).
 There you will fing a list of release avaiable.

-    - pick up any one of the release you like. (we recommend you pick a good release [how can you find a good release](#Guide-to-find-a-best-release))?
+    - pick up any one of the release you like. (we recommend you pick a good release [how can you find a good release](#Guide-to-find-a-best-release)?)

     - after pick up a release, you can read the changelog to know what change (optional step)